Obsessive-Compulsive Disorder

 What are the treatments for Obsessive-Compulsive Disorder?

-Generally speaking, psychotherapy and medications are the most effective treatments for Obsessive-Compulsive Disorder.
-Doing both together is usually the most effective, but either one can work alone.
+Generally speaking, psychotherapy and medications are the most effective treatments for anxiety and anxiety-related disorders, including Obsessive-Compulsive Disorder.
+Combining both approaches is usually the most effective, though either method can work alone.

-Medications are also highly effective for Obsessive-Compulsive Disorder (the more so when they are combined with Cognitive Behavioral Therapy).
-The best way to learn about medication options, and whether or not they are right for you, is to have a one-on-one evaluation with a qualified medical professional (such as your primary medical doctor and/or a psychiatrist).
+Medications are also highly effective for Obsessive-Compulsive Disorder (more so when they are combined with Cognitive Behavioral Therapy).
+The best way to learn about medication options and whether or not they are right for you is through a one-on-one evaluation with a qualified medical professional such as a psychiatrist.